EGYPTIAN MUSEUM

 35. Several dozen blue earthenware ouchebtis are on display in this room, which also houses the king's throne.
 This splendid wooden structure, covered with thick gold leaf, silver, glass paste and semi-precious stones, is accompanied by a similarly crafted footrest.
 The back of the throne depicts the king seated, while his wife, standing, tenderly touches his arm.
 The attributes of the Pharaoh are all represented: vulture, snake, lion.
 The footrest is decorated with the bodies of enemies whom Pharaoh symbolically dominates.
 You can also stop in front of a wooden naos plated with gold and silver, the sumptuousness of which leaves you speechless.

 20. Rarer objects are displayed in this room.
-These include a set of alabasters, including a bowl-shaped lamp with an engraved and coloured interior depicting Pharaoh and his wife, a perfume container, a small basin and its boat, bowls and vases.
+These include a set of alabasters, including a bowl-shaped lamp with an engraved and colored interior depicting Pharaoh and his wife, a perfume container, a small basin and its boat, bowls and vases.
 Some of the finest objects in the treasure trove were made from the purest, non-veined alabaster.

 In the same room, you can also admire elements of the miniature gilded wooden fleet of 18 vessels that Pharaoh was to take with him on his journey to eternity, and which were to carry all the treasure contained in the royal tomb.

 10 and 9.
-A collection of three gilded wooden funerary beds is displayed here.
+A collection of three gilded wooden funerary beds is on display here.
 Their zoomorphic shapes differ from one another.
 The lion-shaped bed features only the elements of this feline, as does the cow-shaped bed, which represents the original Earth of life on earth.
 The third bed is a hybrid made up of hippopotamus heads, a leopard's body and crocodile tails; it symbolizes the devourer of corpses who appears at the weighing of souls.
 In the same room are displayed an armless mannequin of Tutankhamun, as well as a superb dog resembling Anubis, god of the dead, whose black and gilded wooden statue was found at the entrance to the tomb.
 Last but not least, we can admire the casket and its four alabaster canopic vases which preserved the king's viscera, and which were stored in the gilded wooden box displayed beside it, surrounded by four goddesses whose open arms form a prayer link for Pharaoh.

 8. Four gilded wooden caskets, which covered the sarcophagus like Russian dolls, were found in Pharaoh's burial chamber.
 They are displayed one after the other.
 It took archaeologists eighty-four days in 1922 to dismantle them.
-The first shrine had already been opened by looters who had no time to continue their theft; the seals remained on the other three shrine.
+The first shrine had already been opened by looters who didn't have time to continue their theft; the seals remained on the other three.
 It is thought that these caskets have symbolic forms: the first is the tent where the king recovers his powers in the afterlife, the second and third are in the image of predynastic temples in the South, the fourth in the image of predynastic temples in the North.
 The walls are covered with magical inscriptions from the Book of the Dead.

 13. Among Pharaoh's objects in the tomb's antechamber was a ceremonial wooden chariot, covered in gold, semi-precious stones and glass paste.
 The shaft of the chariot is decorated with two heads of enemies to magnify Pharaoh's power.